QuaSi-Software/Documentation/docs/resie_description_components.md

 Relation of electric and thermal power output:
 $$ P_{el,CHP,out} = \frac{\eta_{CHP,el}}{\eta_{CHP,thermal}} \ \dot{Q}_{CHP,out} =  r_{CHP,PTH}  \ \dot{Q}_{CHP,out}  $$

-The part-load dependend efficiency as described in the chapter "general transient effects" can be considered as well.
+The part-load dependent efficiency as described in the chapter "general transient effects" can be considered as well.

-**ToDo:** part-load dependend efficiency definition with heat and electricity --> two efficiency curves?
+**ToDo:** part-load dependent efficiency definition with heat and electricity --> two efficiency curves?
 One efficiency curve and the second one related to the first one?
 Part load curve e.g in Urbanucci2019[^Urbanucci2019]

 [^Urbanucci2019]: Urbanucci, Luca; Testi, Daniele; Bruno, Joan Carles (2019): Integration of Reversible Heat Pumps in Trigeneration Systems for Low-Temperature Renewable District Heating and Cooling Microgrids. *Applied Sciences 9 (15), S. 3194.*, doi: [10.3390/app9153194](https://doi.org/10.3390/app9153194).